 What to Do If Your Baby Doesn’t Say His Name

 Many parents expect their babies to be speaking by the time they are one year old.
-However, recent surveys suggest that approximately 25% of babies have not yetOpens in a new tab. said their first words by that age.
+However, recent surveys suggest that approximately 25% of babies have not yet said their first words by that age.
 So, if your baby has not said his name by then, it may not be cause for concern.
 He may just be taking his time to give you the satisfaction.
 Monitor the situation and consult with your pediatrician, with the understanding that some babies may take up to 14 months to say any words, including their names.
 According to Parenting Science:

 Researchers emphasize that it’s normal for babies to vary quite a bit in the timing of their speech milestones.